AgeOfUltra/TWSIP_GuessGame/README.md

 <body>

 <h1>Guess Number Game</h1>
+<p>This project was completed during an internship at TopperWorld</p>
 <p>Welcome to the Guess Number Game!
 This is a simple Java console application where you have to guess a randomly generated number between 1 and 100.</p>

 <h2>How to Play</h2>